 Scratching the surface

-Impressively, despite the ever so slightly scarce amount of material associated with the Denisovans, both archaeology and science have come to the rescue and are allowing us to uncover some initial information regarding this species.
-Sadly, we cannot reconstruct their faces or bodies as of yet, but the three molars that were found show that the Denisovans had very large and robust teeth, which fit in a lot better with older hominins such as Homo erectus, Homo habilis, and even the Australopithecines than they do with our own tiny teeth, or even with the slightly bulkier Neanderthal ones.
-Big teeth seems to have been a typically Denisovan feature, then – at least for the ones living in the Altai Mountains.
+Impressively, despite the scarce amount of material associated with the Denisovans, both archaeology and science have come to the rescue and are allowing us to uncover some initial information regarding this species' specifics.
+Sadly, we cannot reconstruct their faces or bodies as of yet, but the three molars that were found show that the Denisovans had very large and robust teeth, which fit in a lot better with older hominins such as Homo erectus and even the Australopithecines than they do with our own tiny teeth, or even with the slightly bulkier Neanderthal ones.
+Big teeth seem to have been a typically Denisovan feature, then – at least for the ones living in the Altai Mountains.
 Regarding the rest of their features, DNA from our available Denisovans paints a picture of brown eyes set against dark skin, with brown hair topping things off, but, considering Denisovans were probably more widespread, it is likely that more variety existed.
 As we have seen above, both the details and broader features of the potential toolmaking skills of the Denisovans are hard to map out as of yet.

-Most studies published on these guys are of the genetic kind, however, and can tell us such neat things as, for example, how diverse the Denisovan population may have been.
-Strikingly, even though all of our current Denisovan fossils only stem from a single location – Denisova Cave – they seem to have been at least equally diverse as the Neanderthals were across their almost arrogantly widespread geographical range, as well as falling within the lower range of diversity seen in modern humans today.
+Most studies published on Denisovans are of the genetic kind and can tell us such neat things as, for example, how diverse the Denisovan population may have been.
+Strikingly, even though all of our current Denisovan fossils only stem from a single location, they seem to have been at least equally diverse as the Neanderthals were across their almost arrogantly widespread geographical range, as well as falling within the lower range of diversity seen in modern humans today.
 Of course, this Altai-based group of Denisovans could conceivably have been fairly isolated, and it is entirely possible that the Denisovans over their whole suggested geographical range may have been more varied.
 Some strokes of luck in finding additional fossils would be very, very welcome.

 The wonderful world of genetics is also narrowing down where the Denisovans fit on the human lineage.
 It is clear that they are a sister group to the Neanderthals and share a common ancestor with them – the two groups are estimated to have diverged more than 390,000 years ago, perhaps between 430,000-473,000 years ago – but also that this Neanderthal-Denisovan branch shares an ancestor with our own Homo sapiens species.
-The branch that would lead towards both Denisovans and Neanderthals on the one hand, and the branch that would develop into modern humans on the other hand, split off from each other around an estimated 765,000-550,000 years ago.
+The branch that would lead towards both Denisovans and Neanderthals and the branch that would develop into modern humans split off from each other around an estimated 765,000-550,000 years ago.
 This evolutionary connection is only the beginning, though – the extent of our ties with both of these groups makes for even better news headlines.

 Web of connected humans